lulange/mazeGenerationLibrary/README.txt

 PassageColor is color of the passages in the form: "#000000".

+To find the total width of the maze when displayed use maze.getWidth(boxWidth, wallWidth).
+This will return a pixel value equal to the width of the entire maze when displayed using the specified box width and wall width. maze.getHeight(boxWidth, wallWidth) is the height equivalent to the width function.

 NOTE: The modular maze gen file has the Maze class as its default export.